Arthur: First tropical storm of the season forms in the Atlantic, watch in place for NC coast

 Tropical Depression One now updated to Tropical Storm Arthur.
 Slowing moving NNE at 13mph. #ncwx pic.twitter.com/PkC0aPjCxf— Robert Johnson (@RobJohnsonABC11) May 17, 2020

-The tropical storm is moving north-northeast at 13mph with sustained winds of 40 mph and gusting up to 50 mph.
+The tropical storm is moving north-northeast at 9 mph with sustained winds of 40 mph and gusting up to 50 mph.
 While the system will have minimal impact for central North Carolina, the storm will impact coastal regions on Monday.
 Heavy rains will be expected for the coast.

 This is the sixth year in a row we've had a named tropical system develop before Hurricane season begins, which is June 1.